The New Oil

 The site is rather wordy.
 This is intentional.
 Readers should consider the site more of a constantly-updated ebook than a typical website.
 The goal is not to be flashy and attention-grabbing (though obviously I do hope to make it visually appealing and not painful to read), but rather to give readers a strong understanding of the foundations of data privacy and cybersecurity.
 Hence, while I have tried to be succinct, there’s only so much trimming I can do without losing critical information.

 While the site is more of an ebook in spirit, each page is designed to be standalone.
-Feel free to skip any pages if you feel like you have already read or know about a particular subject or if you just want to learn about a specific topic.
+Readers should feel free to skip any pages if they feel like they have already read or know about a particular subject or if they just want to learn about a specific topic.
 I have also tried to be thorough in making potentially unfamiliar terms or words linkable back to other pages - for example, if I talk about password managers on any other page, I try to link back to that page so readers can easily get more information if they want and aren’t missing any critical context.

 Disclaimers

 Privacy and security are not binary concepts, but rather a spectrum.
-For example, you can have some privacy while keeping a Facebook account if you remove the app from your phone and only lurk without ever liking or posting content, but not as much as if you deleted your account altogether and took steps to block Meta’s trackers around the web.
-The goal of this site is not to teach you to drop off the grid and live in a cabin in the woods with no risks whatsoever.
-But rather, this site aims at helping you learn about surveillance and tracking, how it works, how to opt out of it, and determine what the right level of privacy and security is for you.
+For example, one can have some privacy while keeping a Facebook account if they remove the app from their phone and only lurk without ever liking or posting content, but not as much as if they deleted their account altogether and took steps to block Meta’s trackers around the web.
+The goal of this site is not to teach readers to drop off the grid and live in a cabin in the woods with no risks whatsoever.
+Rather, this site aims at helping readers learn about surveillance and tracking, how it works, how to opt out of it, and how to determine what the right level of privacy and security is for their own unique situation.
 Not everything here will apply to everyone.
-Even taking some of the steps that move you further along the scale is better then nothing.
-No single tool is right for everyone’s situation, that’s why we offer several recommendations and let you decide what’s best for you.
+Even taking some of the steps that moves a reader further along the scale is better then nothing.
+No single tool is right for everyone’s situation, that’s why we offer several recommendations and let readers decide what’s best for them.

-This site is not designed to be a comprehensive (aka “everything you’ll ever need to know about privacy/security”) resource.
+This site is not designed to be a comprehensive resource.
 This site is designed to be a beginner’s guide.
-It is our hope that people will use this site to get up to speed and move onto to more advanced topics as they continue to grow.
+It is our hope that people will use this site to get up to speed and move on to more advanced topics as they continue to grow.

-On the final page you will find a number of resources we recommend to help you continue learning more, as well as ways to contact the founder/maintainer of this site/project and find other work from The New Oil like blogs, news feeds, and videos that we are working on.
+On the final page readers will find a number of resources we recommend to help them continue learning more, as well as ways to contact the editor and find other work from The New Oil such as blogs, news feeds, and videos that we are working on.
 We are not claiming to be cybersecurity experts of any kind, but we have invested thousands of hours into these topics on this site.
 We spend much of our time reading books, articles, blog posts, and more from credible sources and experts.
 We spend a lot of time listening to interviews and podcasts, and reading the ongoing discussions in the communities we are a part of and trust to stay on top of everything, and we deeply investigate each claim before suggesting it to our audience.
-We are always willing to openly own up to our mistakes and correct information when we are informed of it, so if you are an expert and see any mistakes, please submit a correction.
+We are always willing to openly own up to our mistakes and correct information when we are informed of it, so if they are an expert and see any mistakes, please submit a correction.

 The Team